Applications are closed from 17-23 September 2018 and will reopen on Monday 24 September 2018.

 Both Schools run a lively range of extra-curricular seminars and groups at that you can attend to complement your studies, including events run by our various research centres.

 The MSc in International Business and Politics is currently available for one year full-time study, or two years part-time study.
-There are eight taught modules spread over two semesters, as well as a 12,000 word dissertation.
+There are six taught modules spread over two semesters, as well as a 12,000 word dissertation.

 Please note that your pattern of study will vary depending on your module choices.